davidmoser/pflaenzli_backend/README.md

 - Stash the settings if not committed
 - Pull the code
 - Pop the settings, check them
+- (if model changed) Activate the python environment: `source venv/bin/activate`
-- Update the model: `python manage.py migrate`
+- (if model changed) Update the model: `python manage.py migrate`
 - Start the service: `sudo systemctl start pflaenzli_backend.service`